ACNoonan/how-to-vibe-code/CONTRIBUTING.md

-# Contributing to Vibe Coding Course
+# Contributing to How to Vibe Code

-Thank you for your interest in improving the Vibe Coding Course!
+Thank you for your interest in improving How to Vibe Code!
 This guide explains how you can contribute.

 > 🧭 **Start here:** Please review the [Code of Conduct](./CODE_OF_CONDUCT.md) before contributing and use the issue templates when filing bugs or improvement ideas.
 We welcome first-time contributors!